 This last point is important for the Puerto Rico situation because the underlying fight has always been about the Bar Association's use of its funds to support causes some of the members find objectionable.

 Interestingly, how to deal with the opposition to the use of the funds was one of the questions that the Schneider case in the 1980s actually decided.
-It was for that reason that when the pro statehood party took control of the legislature, it enacted the law eliminating mandatory bar membership entirely.
-Not surprisingly, as soon as the pro-commonwealth party regained power, it again restored mandatory membership.

 I wonder if the Bar Association will take the chance to go to the US Supreme Court and ask it to consider what it left undecided in Lathrop.